 Currently, the app allows members to browse privileged offers and promotions, receive invitations to special events, liaise with store members and make VIP appointments in the flagship stores of over 130 brands.
 The bespoke offers are extended to the in-store experience between the member and the brand.

-Earlier this year, we held a number of successful member events at Dunhill, Jimmy Choo, Mulberry, Roland Mouret and Tiffany.
-Due to the COVID-19 outbreak and the resulting store closures, in-store experiences have since not been possible.
+Earlier this year, we held a number of successful member events at Dunhill, Jimmy Choo, Mulberry, Roland Mouret and Tiffany, and all invitations and details were communicated through the app technology.
+Due to the COVID-19 outbreak, in-store experiences have not been possible.
 We have therefore looked for alternative ways to create these luxury shopping experiences from a distance.
 The response and support from our brands has been overwhelming.
 Theo Fennell, Trevor Pickett, Kiki McDonough and David Morris have offered our clients one-to-one telephone and video appointments to showcase their product ranges to ISO Luxury members.
-Similarly, Savile Row’s suit tailors Henry Poole & Co and Purdey have offered to have video consultations in the physical store to show clients the fabric, style ranges and processes.
+Similarly, Savile Row’s suit tailors Henry Poole & Co have offered to have video consultations in the physical store to show clients the fabric, style ranges and processes.

 Mulberry and Really Wild (images courtesy of ISO Luxury)

 What shopper trends have you noticed over the course of the last few years?

 Experience, heritage, and human emotion have never been more important for the luxury consumer.
 Our members want the true personality of each brand.